 If the dishwasher is old and it has been having the same problem for a long time, chances are it’s time to get another machine.

-One of the best we have come across is the Farberware dishwasher that comes with up to 6 settings and many other whistles and bells.
+One of the best we have come across is the Farberware dishwasher with up to 6 settings and many other whistles and bells.

 Other noises the dishwasher might be making.